threefoldtech/home/contribution/development_process.md

 - The name is ```product_$name_$versionnr``` and is hosted on account level

-- Each product is define on a product page in the "home" repo.
+- Each product is defined on a product page in the "home" repo
-- the home page in the home repo links to the product pages
+- The home page in the home repo links to the product pages
-- Each product is linked to components as relevant fo the next release.
+- Each product is linked to components which are relevant for the next release
-- Each component is clearly defined by a version nr, that component corresponds with 1 (exceptional more) github repo's, where repo projects show the next release.
-The comonent release linked to the product release is marked on product page in clear ways.
+- Each component is clearly defined by a version nr.
+That component corresponds with 1 (exceptional more) Github repo's, where repo projects show the next release.
+The common release linked to the product release is marked on the product page in clear ways.
-- Each product links to release notes which show history and per release (note) there are links to the components as used at that point.
+- Each product links to release notes which show history and per release (note) there are links to the components as used at that point
-- A product can link to another product too which then links to the component !
+- A product can link to another product too which then links to the component!
-- A product can link to a 3e party product, also there specify the used version nrs.
+- A product can link to a 3rd party product; also there specify the used version nrs

 ## Component Project (on repo level)

-Normally only **1** github repo, there can be **exceptional** cases where 1 component spans repo's but this is the exception, normally it means its just more than 1 component.
+Generally only **1** github repo, there can be **exceptional** cases where 1 component spans multiple repos but this is the exception.
+Normally it means its just more than 1 component.

 The used swimlanes:

 - ```Backlog```
-    - stakeholder or project owner suggests a feature/story/bug to be resolved in this release
+    - Stakeholder or project owner suggests a feature/story/bug to be resolved in this release
 - ```Accepted```
-    - the project owner accepts the item to issue will be worked on and commits to do in release
+    - The project owner accepts the item, the issue will be worked on and he commits to solve within the release
-    - once accepted = then escalation is needed if it can not be done in time
+    - Once accepted = then escalation is needed if it can not be done in time
 - ```In progress```
-    - the issue is being worked on
+    - The issue is being worked on
 - ```Blocked```
-    - We are using kanban way of thinking something in this swimlane needs to be resolved asap, can be e.g. a question
+    - We are using the Kanban way of thinking - something in this swimlane needs to be resolved asap, can be e.g. a question
-    - means issue cannot be completed, attention from e.g. stakeholders is needed
+    - Means issue cannot be completed, attention from e.g. stakeholders is needed
 - ```Verification```        : work is being verified
-    - the team delivered the feature/bug/storry
+    - The team delivered the feature/bug/story
-    - stakeholders need to agree that the issue has been resolved appropriately
+    - Stakeholders need to agree that the issue has been resolved appropriately
-    - project owner can never go from Verification to done without approval from stakeholders (often represented by qa team)
+    - Project owner can never go from 'Verification' to 'Done' without approval from stakeholders (often represented by QA team)
 - ```Done```
-    - everyone agreed (project owner and stakeholders) agreed that the issue was done ok
+    - Everyone agreed (project owner and stakeholders) agreed that the issue was done ok

 > exception only: when component is more than 1 repo, make the project on account level, in any other case its in the repo.